khaoscontrol/kcc-web-services/README.md

 # Khaos Control Cloud Web Services

-Welcome to the **beta version** of the Khaos Control Cloud Web Services.
+Welcome to the documentation for the Khaos Control Cloud Web Services.

 <!-- TOC -->